IMSY-DKFZ/anthropomorphic-phantoms/README.md

   - Analysis of PA and HSI data
   - Simulation of PA data as quality assurance
   - Spectral linear unmixing for optical absorption spectra
-- Combination of absorption spectra to create tissue mimicking spectra
+- Combination of absorption spectra to create tissue-mimicking spectra

 Project Organization
 ------------